 More products are home spas for face rejuvenation, Pharmanex vitamins, nutrition supplements, and weight management products in form of shakes and tablets.

-The ageLOC skin care series and the Pharmanex nutrition supplement brand are currently bought and marketed by 950,000 distributors.
+The ageLOC skin care series and the Pharmanex nutrition supplement brands are currently bought and marketed by 950,000 distributors.
 The ageLOC line was responsible for 43% of the total profit in 2012.

 Many people associate the MLM business model with pyramid schemes.

-This Takes Me to Next Question – Is Nu Skin a Pyramid Scheme?
+This Takes Me To The Next Question – Is Nu Skin A Pyramid Scheme?

 With Nu Skin you earn an income from the sales you make yourself, as well as from the people you have recruited to become distributors – also known as your “down-line”.